 Duration: At least half an hour

-There are a lot of trails to explore in Golden Gate Park, but the easiest route is to ride down John F. Kennedy Drive—the top half of which is closed to cars on Sundays (and in the first half of the day on Saturdays)—until you’re nearly to the beach and then loop back up Martin Luther King Drive.
+There are a lot of trails to explore in Golden Gate Park, but the easiest route is to ride down John F. Kennedy Drive—the east half of which is closed to cars on Sundays (and in the first half of the day on Saturdays)—until you’re nearly to the beach and then loop back up Martin Luther King Drive.
 But this is your bike ride, so feel free to weave in and out of the dirt paths that freckle the park, or take a side loop to admire attractions like the CA Academy of Sciences and the Japanese Tea Garden.
 Just make sure to watch out for pedestrians and try not to get too lost in the bush.

 Start Point: Concord